linux4sam/egt/docs/src/events.md

 Each event handler, like egt::v1::Widget::handle(), is called with an Event object.
-This object maintains the unique egt::EventId of the event, and any data associated with the event such as pointer or key event data.
+This object maintains the unique egt::EventId of the event, and any data associated with the event, such as pointer or key event data.

 @section events_handling Handling Events

-When implementing a widget that needs to handle events, overriding the the egt::v1::Widget::handle() virtual method is the expected method to handle events.
+When implementing a widget that needs to handle events, overriding the egt::v1::Widget::handle() virtual method is the expected method to handle events.
 However, when using an existing widget, it can be a burden to the subclass just to handle events.
 So, to handle events when using a widget, the